derekpinto2k/proj1/README.md

 * Check and revise your `credentials/credentials.ini` file.
 My grading robots will read this.
 Be precise.
 My grading robots are not very good at guessing what you meant to write.
 * Turn in the `credentials.ini` file in Canvas.
 My grading robots will use this file to access your github repository.

+### Grading Rubric ###

+* Your code works as expected: 100 points

+* For every wrong functionality (i.e., (a), (b), and (c) above), 20 points will be docked off.

+* If none of the functionalities work, 40 points will be given.
+Assuming the credentials.ini is submitted with the correct URL of your repo.

+* If credentials.ini is missing, 0 will be assigned.

 ### Who do I talk to? ###

 * Maintained by Ram Durairajan, Steven Walton